husarion/ur-onrobot-rg2-docker/README.md

 >
 > Please note that this is only temporary solution ([issue](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/issues/611)).

-To control the RG2 gripper, you need to call `rg2/set_gripper_width` service (`GripperState` custom type) with a float range from 0.0 to 1.0.
+To control the RG2 gripper, you need to call `rg2/set_gripper_width` service (`onrobot_rg2_driver/GripperState` custom type) with a float range from 0.0 to 1.0.
 The value of 0.0 corresponds to a closed gripper, while the value of 1.0 corresponds to a fully open gripper with a range of 100mm.
 In order to control the position of the gripper, you can adjust the value within this range.

 ## Simulation